| What is Gum Disease?According to the American Dental Association,

 in the mouth.
 At your regular recall appointments (Cleanings),

 we always evaluate the condition of your gums.
+A

 thorough exam, which includes x-rays, visual inspection,